pbloem/language-models/README.md

 # Model 1: Character level RNN language model

-This is the language model made famous by Anrey Karpathy's blog post [The unreasonable effectiveness of RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
+This is the language model discussed in Andrey Karpathy's popular blog post [The unreasonable effectiveness of RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
 Here is an image from that post explaining the basic principle.

 ![](http://karpathy.github.io/assets/rnn/charseq.jpeg)